Occasionally, concerns arise about notches or holes cut in Trus Joist® (TJ) products used in continuously supported applications such as rim.

 Rim is not a structural member in the traditional sense, as it is generally not required to span a distance while supporting vertical load.
 The purpose of rim in conventional construction is to provide lateral stability and transfer vertical loads through the structure.
 For this general usage, sporadic holes and/or flange notches are not critical.

 From a code standpoint, if the rim is in the proper location and properly connected, no other requirements are given to gauge performance.
-Dimension lumber band joists are often cut for wiring holes, air ducts, etc. The criteria for judging continuously supported TJ products should be similar to that used for continuously supported dimension lumber; i.e., occasional holes and notches have no impact on their function so long as there is not a large point load located above the hole.
+Dimension lumber band joists are often cut for wiring holes, air ducts, etc. The criteria for judging continuously supported TJ products should be similar to that used for continuously supported dimension lumber; i.e., occasional holes and notches have little impact on their function so long as there is not a large point load located above the hole.